 The pictorial is the 'seeing' stage where the children see the representations of the objects using varied templates, such as a part whole model or a bar model.
-It encourages children to see a mental connection between the physical objects and abstract concepts by looking at the pictures, circles, or any model that represents the objects.
+It concrete between the physical objects and abstract concepts by looking at the pictures, circles, or any model that represents the objects.
 Building or drawing a model makes it easier for children to visualise the problem.